 - Integrated Device Technology (IDT) - acquired by VIA

-Each of these companies offer competitively priced processor chips with comparable performance to Intel processors.
+Each of these companies offers competitively priced processor chips with comparable performance to Intel processors.
 They also offer compatibility with Microsoft operating system software.
 In terms of processor technology advancement, these other manufacturers are also not left behind.

-How the Processor Operates
+How the Central Processing Unit Operates

 The computer processor fetches, decodes, and executes program instructions.
 A computer program consists of a series of steps called instructions which tell the computer what to do.
 Each instruction can be a basic arithmetic calculation or a logic operation.
 Before the program can be executed it is loaded into the working space (memory).